Quick Links to Info Below

 Repurpose Your Clothes

-Chances are you probably don’t have the receipts for those items that still have their price tags.
-Go online and check to see if stores are willing to take back clothing without a receipt.
-You can usually find this under store policies.
+Chances are you probably don’t have the receipts for items that still have their price tags attached.
+Go online and check to see if stores are willing to take back

 Kohls is one store that I know of that will give you a refund or store credit without a receipt.
 If not, consider taking them to a consignment shop so you can make a little money back.